nzh0172/nv_engine/README.md

-# nv_engine
+# NV Engine
 AI-based antivirus with AI-generated malware detection using Tensorflow, Ollama and Flutter.
+This antivirus will run locally on your device with no internet dependency.
-After scanning a file, it will give AI verdict for malware analysis to the user.
+After scanning a file, it will give a user-friendly AI verdict for malware analysis.

 ## Prerequisite
 Install [Ollama](https://ollama.com/library/llama3.2) (use llama3.2 for faster inference)